#Loving God #Bringing Hope

 The Cupboard is our converted horsebox that is now home to four of the established kindness projects of the church.
 It travels to organisations or incidents to provide resources, support and relief and comprises many of the individual projects that we've undertaken for the last 15 years, with the added bonus of now being in a specially fitted and kitted out mobile unit!
 The horsebox has two lounges, a kitchenette, storage and flexibility.
 We provide clothes for young families with babies; clothes for adults who are having tough times, we provide DIY for desperate families, toys for certain situations and each Christmas.
 We also provide psychological first aid for incidents by specially trained people within the church who form this team.

-The apartment is part of the ministry here at Freedom Bath and Bristol church and is an amazing way of blessing those who serve and minister to people around the world.
+The apartment is part of the ministry here at Freedom Centre UK and is an amazing way of blessing those who serve and minister to people around the world.

 Over the last six years there have been very many leaders who have benefitted from either a rest or break or an organised retreat, facilitated to help them recover from their role with a place tor rest and relax and have provided free counselling or prayer ministry from people who understand the complexity of the role if they need it.